theodoreOnzGit/theologyOnGit/criticisms_of_creationism/criticisms.typ

 along with this program.
 If not, see <http://www.gnu.org/licenses/>.

 ```
 = Introduction

 We first look at some common criticisms of creationism.
 One classic
-work is done by Penncock @pennock2003creationism .
+work is done by Pennock @pennock2003creationism .
 At the time of publishing,
-Penncock was at the Lymann Briggs School and Department of Philosophy,
+Pennock was at the Lymann Briggs School and Department of Philosophy,
 Michigan State University according to the publication.
 The document
 is more of a manifesto laying out strategies for scientists to defend
 good science, which is in his work, defined as the theory of evolution.